enspirit/finitio/pages/use-cases/index.md

   data exchange languages, etc.

-Have a look at the concrete use-cases listed in the menu at right to better understand how *Finitio* can be used in practice.
+Have a look at the concrete use-cases listed in the menu at right to better understand how *Finitio* is used in practice.
+We hope to enrich this collection of concrete examples in the near future, so feel free to contribute your use-case if you use Finitio.